reddyp4/raspberry_fullstack/README.md

       Kernel version: 6.6
       Debian version: 12 (bookworm)
       Size: 414MB
-   2_ Get Raspberry Imager and flash the SD card from mac 3_ Set ssh and wifi configuration to sd card
+      1_ Set ssh and wifi configuration to sd card
-   4_ Create a file "ssh" no extension on the SD card 5_ Create "wpa_supplicant.conf" with Wifi Credentials for Raspberry PI
+      2_ Create a file "ssh" no extension on the SD card 3_ Create "wpa_supplicant.conf" with Wifi Credentials for Raspberry PI 2_ Get Raspberry Imager and flash the SD card from mac.
+Use ssh & network settings.
  3) Boot Raspberry from the SD card
    1_ Moved to USB-C + new power supply
  4) InET finds raspberry connected to PC -> Can find on nmap or router page 1_ iNet is not free
-   2_ Linux nmap
+   2_ Option2: Linux nmap
-   3_ Using nmap "nmap -F -n -Pn 10.0.0.1/24"
+      1_ Using nmap "nmap -F -n -Pn 10.0.0.1/24"
+   3_ Use router
  5) ssh pi$ip (182.168.x.x from iNet) -> changed to username@raspberrypi.local
+   1_ When reconnecting, ssh-keygen -R {RPi-IP-Address}/{name}
  6) Configure "sudo raspi-config"
     6.1) Passwd, network options, network names, wifi 6.2) Rename raspberry Pi